-

 The Tribunal generally sits in the capital city nearest to the appellant's home but also sits elsewhere in Australia.
 Where appropriate, hearings may be conducted using telephone conference facilities.

-Options available to the AAT
+Options available to the ART

 - uphold a decision,